 User post-registration script

-This is an example of a User post-registration script to be executed after a new user is registered to Sitecore Content Hub.
+This example shows a User post-registration web script that is executed after a new user is added to Sitecore Content Hub.
 It adds the user to a specific user group if the external provider is Google.

 Before you begin